madang/pyra/README.md

 * parse multiple pages from the search result (>10 articles per request)

-* define the CLI interface spec

-* imlement the CLI
 ==done==

 x read this http://docs.python-requests.org/en/latest/index.html (install and use Requests)